AdobeDocs/campaign-classic.de-DE/help/platform/using/working-with-data-packages.md

 >[!IMPORTANT]
 >
 >Das Importieren zwischen verschiedenen Versionen wird von Adobe nicht unterstützt.<!--This is not allowed.
 Importing from 6.02 to 6.1, for example, is prohibited.
-If you do so, R&D won’t be able to help you resolve any issues you encounter.-->
+If you do so, R&D won't be able to help you resolve any issues you encounter.-->

 Achten Sie auf das Schema und die Datenbankstruktur.
 Nach dem Importieren von Packages mit einem Schema muss ein Schema erstellt werden.